paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 The begining of this guide will start by briefly introducing setting up a simple parachain enviornment if you dont already know how or dont have one set for local developement.

 Start by cloning [polkadot](https://github.com/paritytech/polkadot) and checking out the `rococo-v1` branch.
 NOTE: Before compiling make sure to adjust the [EndingPeriod](https://github.com/paritytech/polkadot/blob/rococo-v1/runtime/rococo/src/lib.rs#L745) to `100`, and [LeasePeriod](https://github.com/paritytech/polkadot/blob/rococo-v1/runtime/rococo/src/lib.rs#L761) to `100` so the auction time is fit for local development.
 You can then follow this [gist](https://gist.github.com/emostov/a58f887fce6af8a9b4aa2421114836c5) to get your alice and bob dev validator nodes up.
 Then you can call those extrinsic calls with the polkadot-js UI.
+(Note: When the latest polkadot release contains the upgrade to parachains, the above links will reflect that change)

 ### Using Sidecar to find the auction winners